 In ‘A River Is A Rock’, Rochat expresses her frustrations with accepted boundaries in art, as she looks to transitional techniques and materials in her practice as a mode of breaking these down.
 Taking into account the architectural possibilities of VITRINE, she experiments with invading images, transparencies and light effects.
 Deployed in the space, the pictures have a shared vocabulary.
 The similar textures and colours bind different pieces and create a sense of unity.
 The translucent fabrics that hang from the ceiling, flow in fluid movements.

 Silver, phosphorescent and fluorescent paint create physical raptures, echoing the surrounding light.
 In the same manner that the boarders of each image are blurred by a second layer of organic structure, which is added and arranged either digitally or manually, the vitrine and its surroundings are brought into one view.

-The opening event (on Friday 15 December at 7pm) will feature a live painting performance « Living in a painting » featuring sound artist Buvette.
-It will be presented as part of this immersive installation, activating the works and engaging with the viewer.
+The opening event features a live painting performance « Living in a painting » featuring sound artist Buvette.
+It is presented as part of the immersive installation, activating the works and engaging with the viewer.
 With various scales and rhythms, the projected live paintings (on overhead projectors) create a moving and contemplative collage.
 Generating a slow ongoing process of a mutating image and reflecting a world in a permanent flux.

 The projected images and paintings engage not only with each other but with the unique space of the gallery, viewable 24/7 from the surrounding public square.
-Whilst enclosed behind glass, the work will extend beyond its boundaries into the public space.
+Whilst enclosed behind glass, the work extends beyond its boundaries into the public space.